eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/k-combined-presentation-of-attestations.md

 A preliminary requirement for the combined presentation of attestations is **identity matching**.
-The Relying Party shall be able to verify that all attributes included in the presentation originate from attestations that refer to the same entity.
+The Relying Party shall be able to verify that all attributes included in the presentation originate from attestations that refer to the same User.
 Without such a mechanism, there is a risk of malicious combinations; for example, using a valid facial image from one User together with another person's `"age over 18"` attribute could enable fraud or unauthorized access.

-A potential solution is a **cryptographic binding** of attestations, generated with the support of an Issuer.
-This binding provides proof that the private keys corresponding to the involved attestations are managed by the same WSCA.
-However, no mechanism currently exists that is both sufficiently secure and usable for adoption by the ARF.
-As a result, alternative mechanisms should be considered:
+Solutions for enabling Relying Parties to verify that all attributes included in a presentation originate from attestations that refer to the same User include the following:

-- **Relying Party-Specific Identifiers**: Unique identifiers assigned by the Relying Party — such as customer or contract numbers — that can be used to associate multiple attestations with the same User.
+- **Relying Party-Specific Identifiers**: Unique identifiers assigned by the Relying Party—such as customer or contract numbers—that can be used to associate multiple attestations with the same User.

-- **Attribute-Based Binding**: Attestations may include a shared unique identifier (e.g., a PID number), which can serve as a binding element.
+- **Attribute-Based Binding**: Attestations may include a shared unique identifier (e.g., a PID number), which can serve as a binding reference across different attestations.

-- **Issuer-Attested Binding**: An Issuer may issue a new attestation to the Wallet Unit explicitly confirming that two or more attestations refer to the same entity.
+- **Issuer-Attested Binding**: An Issuer may issue a dedicated attestation to the Wallet Unit explicitly confirming that two or more attestations relate to the same entity.

+- **Cryptographic Binding**: The Wallet Unit generates a Proof of Association (PoA) demonstrating that the private keys associated with the involved attestations are managed by the same WSCD.

+We discuss in more detail the latter mechanism in Section 3.4.

 ### 3.3 Security consideration
 #### Policies for Including Attributes